phoenixperry/GDS-workshop/Space_use.md

 **If you take something, giving something of equal usefulness and value is generally a nice rule to follow.**

 ## Security
-##### The staff cam

 Everyone hates security cameras.
-That said, there is a live camera feed in the space that all members have access too.
-This feed will never be made publicly available and is a great resource for checking in to see what is going on in the space before you head over to the room itself.
+That said, security concerns are currently being considering by the department.

 ##### Access
 Giving access to the space to non-members outside of Craft Night or explicitly stated events is forbidden.
 If you do this, you will lose your own access for the rest of the academic year.